-Going off grid and freeing yourself from the eternal cycle of monthly electricity bills is a very appealing idea, and at least on the surface its seems like a viable power generating option.
+Going off the grid and freeing yourself from the eternal cycle of monthly electricity bills is a very appealing idea, and at least on the surface, it seems like a viable power generating option.

-When the sun is no longer powering the solar panels the energy stored in the batteries can be drawn upon to get you through the night or until such time as the panels become active again and the charging/power consuming cycle starts again.
-The you can say goodbye to the grid and give up your life as a coal junkie.
+When the sun is no longer powering the solar panels, the energy stored in the batteries can be drawn upon to get you through the night or until the panels become active again and the charging/power consuming cycle starts again.
+Then you can say goodbye to the grid and give up your life as a coal junkie.

-So what are the draw backs of going off grid?
+So what are the drawbacks of going off the grid?

 - A large bank of deep cycle batteries.

 - An electronic charge controller to maintain and control battery charging.

 - A secure, well-ventilated weatherproof shed to house the batteries and associated electronic components.

 - Much more ongoing maintenance is required to keep an off-grid system performing at peak capacity.

 So after taking into account the extra cost and system maintenance why would anyone choose an off-grid system?